-The following is a guest post by Mara Tugel, DVM of Sheabel Veterinary Hospital, Boarding and Grooming (Lexington, KY).
+The following is a guest post by Dr. Mara Tugel, DVM of Lexington, Kentucky.

 Although the causes of this disease are not fully understood, there are many risk factors which can be avoided.
 In addition, you should be aware of the symptoms of bloat, so that you can get your dog life-saving veterinary attention as soon as possible.